Tous les articles et traductions

 Iraq: the war and occupation

 On 1 May 2003, 20 days after Baghdad was taken in an offensive by the allied troops of the United States and Great Britain, with the support of the Spanish Government headed by José María Aznar, US President George W Bush proclaimed the “end to hostilities” in Iraqi territory.
-However, the truth (...)
+However, the (...)

 , by Alternative Information Center